tektoncd/dashboard/README.md

 ## Accessing the Dashboard

 The Dashboard can be accessed through its ClusterIP Service by running `kubectl proxy`.
-Assuming tekton-pipelines is the install namespace for the dashboard, you can access the web UI at `localhost:8001/api/v1/namespaces/tekton-pipelines/services/tekton-dashboard:http/proxy/`.
-An alternative way to access the Dashboard is using `kubectl port-forward` e.g. if you installed the Tekton Dashboad into the `tekton-pipelines` namespace (which is the deafult) you can access the Dashboard with `kubectl --namespace tekton-pipelines port-forward svc/tekton-dashboard 9097:9097` and then just open `localhost:9097`.
+Assuming tekton-pipelines is the install namespace for the Dashboard, you can access the web UI at `localhost:8001/api/v1/namespaces/tekton-pipelines/services/tekton-dashboard:http/proxy/`.

+An alternative way to access the Dashboard is using `kubectl port-forward` e.g. if you installed the Tekton Dashboard into the `tekton-pipelines` namespace (which is the default) you can access the Dashboard with `kubectl --namespace tekton-pipelines port-forward svc/tekton-dashboard 9097:9097` and then just open `localhost:9097`.

 ## Want to contribute